 Thirty percent of the population is age 45 or better.
-Politics lean very much to the left, and the town has some racial diversity.
-More than half of residents have at least a four year college degree.
+Politics lean very much to the left, and more than half of residents have at least a four year college degree.
 The crime rate meets the national average.
-The cost of living is 35% above the national average.
+The cost of living is 55% above the national average.

-The median home price is $570,000.
+The median home price is $735,000, reflecting a 25% increase since last year.
 Housing stock ranges from bunglalows in town to ranch ramblers, cabins, chalets and custom estates on the surrounding mountainsides.
 Home sites are dotted with Aspen trees and Ponderosa pines.

 Prosperous, touristy and a little bohemian, Durango is sometimes described as "mountain shabby-chic" and sits under sunny, cobalt blue skies at 6,525 feet above sea level.
 Despite its remote location, all kinds of tourists manage to make their way here throughout the year.

 The closest ski area, Purgatory, is renowned for its chest-deep powder, and Mesa Verde National Park, a UNESCO World Heritage Site that draws people interested in ancestral Puebloan cliff dwellings, is just 25 miles away.

 The wonderful Durango and Silverton Narrow Gauge Railroad, a steam-powered, narrow gauge heritage railroad that first began operation in 1881, runs between Durango and Silverton, and seats are booked months in advance.
 The 45 mile ride, over tall train bridges, along steep canyon walls and through high-country valleys, is intoxicating.